-QTC is a ministry of the Presbyterian Church of Queensland.
+QTC is a ministry of the Presbyterian Church of Queensland (PCQ).
 As a college we have been training people to proclaim Christ in Queensland and beyond for well over a century, having existed in one form or another since 1876.
 Under God, we're here for the long haul.
-Since 1912 QTC, and its historical predecessors, have been located within Emmanuel College, an affiliated college of the University of Queensland.
-We, and some of the partnerships we’ve formed, have previously been known as the Presbyterian Theological Hall, the Reformed College of Ministries, and the Consortium of Reformed Colleges), were located within Emmanuel College, at the University of Queensland.
-In 2006 we changed our name to Queensland Theological College to reflect the fact that we're keen to train people from all kinds of denominational backgrounds for all kinds of Word-based ministry in the real world; throughout Queensland and around the globe.
+From 1912 onward, QTC, and its historical predecessors (the Presbyterian Theological Hall, the Reformed College of Ministries, and the Consortium of Reformed Colleges), were located within Emmanuel College, at the University of Queensland.
+In 2006 we changed our name to Queensland Theological College to reflect the fact that we're committed to equipping people from all kinds of denominational backgrounds for all kinds of Word-based ministry in the real world; throughout Queensland and around the globe.
 In 2017, as part of that vision, we moved to our new and central location on Boundary Street in Spring Hill.

 QTC is an affiliated college of the Australian College of Theology (ACT).
 The ACT is a self-accrediting national higher education provider.
-It operates as a consortium of independent affiliated colleges, and is the largest and oldest such grouping of theological colleges in Australia.
+It operates as a consortium of independent affiliated college, and is the largest and oldest of such grouping of theological colleges in Australia.
 (ACTh CRICOS CODE 02650E)